azavea/cloud-buster/README.md

 # Notes #

-If you intend to use this on AWS Batch, it is recommended that you create a custom AMI with additional storage space and/or use an instances with a lot of RAM and make use of `/dev/shm`;  the default amount of storage given to Batch instances is frequently too small.
-One way to do this is to start with the default AMI used on CPU-based Batch jobs (e.g. `Amazon Linux AMI amzn-ami-2018.03.20200205 x86_64 ECS HVM GP2`) then create a virtual machine with only one large volume (no volume on `/dev/xvdcz`) to ensure that there is room for docker images and temporary storage in docker containers.
+If you intend to use this on AWS Batch, it is recommended that you create a custom AMI with additional storage space and/or use instances with a lot of RAM and make use of `/dev/shm`;  the default amount of storage given to Batch instances is frequently too small.

+One method for creating a suitable AMI is to start with the default AMI used on CPU-based Batch jobs (e.g. `Amazon Linux AMI amzn-ami-2018.03.20200205 x86_64 ECS HVM GP2`), create a virtual machine with only one large volume (no volume on `/dev/xvdcz`) to ensure that there is room for docker images and temporary storage in docker containers, and create an image from that virtual machine.